 Photos courtesy of Darrel Comeau, Misty Mountain Photography, and Grande Prairie Regional Tourism Association.

-Grande Prairie is named for the broad, sweeping plains that surround it to the north, east, and west.
-Just south of the community, the grasslands give way to boreal forest, stretching into the foothills of the northernmost tip of the Canadian Rockies.
+Grande Prairie gets its name from the broad, sweeping plains that sprawl outward from the city in three directions.
+It’s an important rest stop for migrating trumpeter swans, giving it the nickname “Swan City.”
+Just south of town, the grasslands give way to boreal forest and foothills that stretch into the northernmost tip of the Canadian Rockies.

-Grande Prairie is also home to Alberta’s newest dinosaur museum.
-The new Philip J Currie Museum opened its doors in 2015, and houses a plethora of fossils from prehistoric land, air, and water creatures.
-The fossils were found and excavated in the nearby Pipestone Creek Bonebed, just 30 minutes outside of the city – a popular place for families to hike, swim, camp and enjoy the outdoors.
+Alberta’s newest dinosaur museum, the Philip J. Currie Museum opened its doors in 2015.
+It houses a plethora of fossils from prehistoric land, air, and water creatures that have been found in the nearby Pipestone Creek Bonebed, just 30 minutes outside of the city.

 AHS operates three facilities in Grande Prairie.
-The regional hospital Queen Elizabeth II (QEII) Hospital in Grande Prairie is an acute care facility with 24-hour emergency services, an intensive care and neonatal intensive care unit that provides trauma care to patients from several communities in the surrounding area.
-A new hospital is under construction and is scheduled to open in 2019.
+The regional Queen Elizabeth II (QEII) Hospital in Grande Prairie is an acute care facility with 24-hour emergency services.
+It has an intensive care and neonatal intensive care unit that provides trauma care to patients from several communities in the surrounding area.
+The new hospital has been completed and is scheduled to open in 2021.

-AHS also provides home care, therapeutic and social services based out of QEII Mackenzie Place and the Virene Building.
-Physiotherapists, occupational therapists, social workers, audiologists, and speech-language pathologists provide client care for a wide range of needs and programs.
-In addition, AHS delivers community healthcare, immunization, and laboratory services at the GPRC College and Community Health Centre.
+AHS also provides home care, physical and occupational therapy, audiology and social services out of QEII Mackenzie Place and the Virene Building.
+In addition, residents can access community healthcare, immunization, and laboratory services at the GPRC College and Community Health Centre.